Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: Do not change this setting if you are unsure of how it works.
 			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
 			// Note: This does not disable the Mutant Tank if it does not have any abilities.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF
 			// 1: ON